Sicmonic: Look to the Skies

 The band's debut album, Look to the Skies, was released on August 11, 2006.
 The album's first single, "Fist to Throat" featured a Fallen Films released music video and was shot behind their rehearsal studio in Phoenix, Arizona.
 The video was directed and edited by Freddy Allen.
 The album features a cover of the Charlie Daniels Band's "The Devil Went Down to Georgia".
 Soon, Look to the Skies caught the interest of Italian label Aural Music, and brought forth the second album, Somnambulist.
 Before the writing of Somnambulist, Douglas Berry left the band.

 Somnambulist

 On July 30, 2008, Sicmonic independently released a sampler containing four tracks to be released on the second studio album, Somnambulist.
 On September 9, 2008, Sicmonic released an independently recorded version of Somnambulist and features long time friend and original The Awakening drummer, Zack Sewell.
 Only 1000 independent copies were pressed and released before engaging in an exclusive contest with Aural Music.
 A signed version was released on December 25, 2009.
 It contained alternative artwork and four bonus tracks that were previously released on Look to the Skies.
 Somnambulist berthed 2 singles, "Oxygen" and "Somnambulist".
 After recording the album, guitarist Robert "Bob" Warren parted ways with the band and Josh Ward stepped in to fill rhythm guitar duties.

+Death of Billy Zane Muna

+On February 5, 2024, lead vocalist Billy Zane Muna passed away.
+He aged 42.